• Skip to primary navigation

 flour, sugar, baking powder, salt, egg, melted butter and buttermilk.

 • Buttermilk - Buttermilk mixed with baking powder causes a reaction that makes these pancakes super fluffy.
 I highly recommend using it, but buttermilk might not be something you buy all the time.
 You can use the leftovers to make crispy fried chicken sandwiches, ham and cheese biscuits or cast iron strawberry biscuits!
+Any leftover buttermilk can be frozen.
 You can also make your own buttermilk by mixing together 1 ¼ cups of whole regular milk with 1 Tablespoon of lemon juice.
 Let the mixture sit for 5 minutes to thicken and then use as directed.

 📋 Substitutions and variations